orkhanahmadov/spreadsheet-translations/README.md

 ## Usage

-Let's imagine we have the following Excel spreadsheet file in `resources/lang/translations.xlsx` that contains:
+Let's imagine we have the following Excel spreadsheet file which is located in remote server with public URL `https://example.com/translations.xlsx`.
+Spreadsheet contains:

 | comments                           | key                   | en         | de        | es             |
 |------------------------------------|-----------------------|------------|-----------|----------------|